-Digi makes many serial devices, some of which are DTE (Portserver TS, Etherlite, Connect/ConnectPort, Digi One, USB-to-serial, DiN Serial adapters), and others which are DCE (TransPort, PKG RF modems, XBIB interface boards).
+Digi makes many serial devices, some of which are DTE (PortServer TS, EtherLite, Connect/ConnectPort, Digi One, USB-to-serial), and others which are DCE (TransPort, PKG RF modems, XBIB interface boards).

 In order to use the proper cable pin configuration to connect any serial port to another, you'll need to know whether the serial interface for each serial device is DTE or DCE in nature.

 Data flow on DTE ports is as follows: